loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 10:02:00 - Switch to new DB
 10:02:01 - Previous order and user...
 GONE 💀

-You’re solving the wrong problem with a rocket launcher.
+You're solving the wrong problem with a rocket launcher.
 This is enterprise-grade DevOps machinery for a basic schema compatibility issue.

 Verdict: massive complexity, no real benefit.

 ## The real solution: the two-phase deploy

-The hard truth is that destructive migrations can’t be made safe unless the schema stays compatible with both old and new code during the rollout.
+The hard truth is that destructive migrations can't be made safe unless the schema stays compatible with both old and new code during the rollout.

 The solution is not infrastructure; it's application patterns.
 The key idea: decouple the code change from the schema change.
 This is known as the Two-Phase Deploy Pattern, also called expand-and-contract, non-breaking migrations, or safe migrations.

 ## Example 1: removing a field safely